mooinglemur/zsmkit/README.md

 ```
 Inputs: .X = priority
 ```
 This function clears the on-deck song previously set by `zsm_set_ondeck_mem`.
-When the active song ends, the priority will stop playback as normal.
+If the priority is playing, the priority will stop playback as normal once the song ends.

 ---
 #### `zsm_getloop`